On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Evaluation

-Next, we study the performance difference between the dynamic priority scheduler and a fifo scheduler that, as with the static priority scheduler, has been combined with optimal reshaping.
-Comparing $\widehat{R}^*_s$ with $R^*$ from \Eqrefs{eq:2flow_fifo+s}{eq:2flow_dyn} gives that $\widehat{R}^*_s > R^*$ iff $d_1 - \frac{b_1}{r_1} < d_2 < \frac{b_1 + b_2 - d_1 r_1}{r_2}$.
-We illustrate the corresponding relative difference in \fig{fig:sub13} using again the same two-flow combination as before.
-From the figure, we see that fifo + shaping performs poorly relative to a dynamic priority scheduler when neither $d_1$ nor $d_2$ are large.
-As with static priorities, such configurations may not be common in practice, and we explore this further below and in Section~\ref{sec:perf_nflows}.
+Next, we compare an edf scheduler and a fifo scheduler plus optimal reprofiling. \Eqrefs{eq:2flow_dyn}{eq:2flow_fifo+s} state that $\widehat{R}^*_R > R^*$ iff $d_1 - \frac{b_1}{r_1} < d_2 < \frac{b_1 + b_2 - d_1 r_1}{r_2}$.
+We illustrate the corresponding relative differences in \fig{fig:sub13} using the same two-flow combination as before.
+From the figure, we see that fifo + reprofiling performs poorly relative to an edf scheduler when neither $d_1$ nor $d_2$ are large.
+As with static priorities, such configurations may not be common in practice.